List of counties in Illinois

 Most counties in Illinois were named after early American leaders, especially of the American Revolutionary War, as well as soldiers from the Battle of Tippecanoe and the War of 1812.
 Some are named after natural features or counties in other states.
 Some are named for early Illinois leaders.
 Two counties are named for Native American tribes, and one bears the name of a plant used as a food source by Native Americans.

-While it does have a Lincoln city, Illinois does not have a county named after its favorite son, Abraham Lincoln; it does, however, have a Douglas County (founded 1859) named after his political rival Stephen A. Douglas.
+While it does have a Lincoln city, Illinois does not have a county named after Abraham Lincoln; it does, however, have a Douglas County (founded 1859) named after his political rival Stephen A. Douglas.
 It also has Calhoun County (founded 1825), named after John C. Calhoun, outspoken for his pro-slavery and pro-southern views in the years preceding the American Civil War.
 Several of the counties are named after Southerners, reflecting the fact that Illinois was for a short time part of Virginia, and settled in its early years by many Southerners.
 No counties are named after heroes of the Civil War, mainly because the counties were all named before that war.
-The state does have a Lee County (founded 1839) named after Henry Lee III, the father of Robert E. Lee, who at one time served in Illinois.
-Illinois also has two counties named after the same person, New York governor DeWitt Clinton (DeWitt County, and Clinton County).
+The state does have a Lee County (founded 1839) named after the American Revolution's Henry Lee III, the father of Robert E. Lee from the Civil War, who at one time served in Illinois.
+Illinois also has two counties named after the same person, the prominent early 19th century New York governor and presidential candidate DeWitt Clinton (DeWitt County, and Clinton County).

 Information on the FIPS county code, county seat, year of establishment, origin, etymology, population, area and map of each county is included in the table below.